What is High Tea?

 If we know anything about the English elites of the 1800s, it’s that they loved their etiquette and social behaviours.
-As high tea increased in popularity, so too did the social aspect of the event, and it soon became an expected event that was ‘correct’ and ‘right’ for the wealthy.
+As afternoon tea increased in popularity, so too did the social aspect of the event, and it soon became an expected event that was ‘correct’ and ‘right’ for the wealthy.

 Afternoon tea for the elite always featured sandwiches stuffed with gourmet ingredients like cucumber, egg, watercress, fish paste, ham, and smoked salmon.
 Considered culinary delights at the time, including these ingredients was a chance to show your friends just how well-off you are.
 For dessert, afternoon tea would feature the iconic scones with clotted cream and jam, as well as cakes and pastries like Victoria sponge, Battenberg cake, or your classic fruit cake.